alvii147/CrimeStatsAnalysis/docs/report/Report.md

 The following sections detail the data mining investigation that we conducted on the crime dataset.

+> The code for the data mining is in the `src/data_mining.py`
 ## Goal

 The goal of our data mining exercise was to answer to following question:

-**What factors influence the outcomes of stop-and-searches in the London area?**
+> What factors influence the outcomes of stop-and-searches in the London area?

 To evaluate this question, we made use of the data records found in `london-stop-and-search.csv`.